TheLostProgrammer/Hangman/README.md

 # Hangman
 This is a basic hangman game created 100% with python using tkinter.

-To Report any bugs or ask any questions send an email to mrtechguycaleb@gmail.com.
-For any problems or suggestions relating to the readme or installation send an email to arkaitz.hedger@gmail.com.

 #########Installation#########

 To use this code you will need to have python 3 installed as well as tkinter and pillow.